 Summarized below is a description related to two of Enron’s unconsolidated equity affiliates for which Enron has committed to issue equity to satisfy obligations of these equity affiliates.
-As discussed in Note 3, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations.
+As discussed in Note 2, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations.

 Whitewing Associates L.P.
-Whitewing is an entity formed by Enron and various investors, investing through an entity named Osprey Trust (Osprey), for the purpose of monetizing Enron’s merchant investments and other investments.
+Whitewing is an entity formed by Enron and various investors, investing through an entity named Osprey Trust (Osprey), to acquire and own energy-related assets and other investments.
 Whitewing currently holds assets with a book basis of approximately $2.1 billion.
 This includes $1.3 billion in energy related projects in Europe and South America, including European power plants, an electric distribution company in Brazil, a gas fired power generation plant in Poland and $800 million of merchant investments.
 The merchant portfolio includes both private and publicly traded entities and consists of oil and gas investments (40%), power generation and energy investments (45%) and technology related and other investments (15%).
 Osprey was capitalized with $2.4 billion in debt and $220 million in equity.
 The Osprey debt is supported by the assets within Whitewing, Enron’s Mandatorily Convertible Junior Preferred Stock, Series B (which is convertible into 50 million shares of Enron common stock) and a contingent obligation of Enron to issue additional shares, if needed, to retire such debt obligation.
+In the event that the sale of equity is not sufficient to retire such obligations, Enron is liable for the shortfall.

 Atlantic Water Trust.
 Atlantic Water Trust is an entity formed by Enron and unrelated institutional investors, investing through an entity named Marlin Water Trust (Marlin), for the purpose of acquiring and holding an interest in Azurix Corp.
 (Azurix).
 The primary asset of Azurix is Wessex, a regulated water utility in the UK.
 Atlantic Water Trust currently owns 67% of Azurix, with Enron owning the remaining 33%.
 Marlin was capitalized with approximately $915 million in debt and $125 million in equity.
 The Marlin debt is supported by the assets of Atlantic Water Trust and Enron’s contingent obligation to cause the sale of Enron equity to retire such obligations.
 In the event that the sale of equity is not sufficient to retire such obligations, Enron is liable for the shortfall.

 Impact of Enron’s Current Liquidity and Credit Rating Situation.
-As discussed in Note 3, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations.
-In the event Enron loses its investment grade debt rating, Enron could be required to repay, refinance or cash collateralize additional facilities totaling $3.8 billion; which primarily consists of the Osprey and Marlin debt discussed above.
-Osprey and Marlin’s debt obligations contain certain “Note Trigger Events” to protect the note holders, including (i) an Enron senior unsecured debt rating below investment grade by any of the three major credit rating agencies concurrent with an Enron stock closing price of $59.78 per share in the case of Osprey and $34.13 per share in the case of Marlin; (ii) a cross default to Enron senior obligations in excess of $50 million and $100 million for Osprey and Marlin, respectively; and (iii) the requirement that an amount sufficient to redeem the notes be deposited with a trustee 120 days prior to maturity dates of January 15, 2003 and July 15, 2003 for Osprey and Marlin, respectively.
-As of November 16, 2001 the Enron stock closing price was $___ per share.
+As discussed in Note 2, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations.
+In the event Enron loses its investment grade debt rating, Enron could be required to repay, refinance or cash collateralize additional facilities totaling $3.8 billion, which primarily consist of the Osprey and Marlin debt discussed above.
+Osprey and Marlin’s debt obligations contain certain “Note Trigger Events” to protect the note holders, including (i) an Enron senior unsecured debt rating below investment grade by any of the three major credit rating agencies concurrent with an Enron stock closing price of $59.78 per share or below in the case of Osprey and $34.13 per share or below in the case of Marlin; (ii) a cross default to Enron senior obligations in excess of $50 million and $100 million for Osprey and Marlin, respectively; and (iii) the requirement that an amount sufficient to redeem the notes be deposited with a trustee 120 days prior to maturity dates of January 15, 2003 and July 15, 2003 for Osprey and Marlin, respectively.
+As of November 16, 2001 the Enron stock closing price was $9.00 per share.